abishekvashok/cmatrix/README.md

 # CMatrix

 CMatrix is based on the screensaver from The Matrix website.
-It shows text flying in and out in a terminal like as seen in "The Matrix" move.
+It shows text flying in and out in a terminal like as seen in "The Matrix" movie.
 It works with terminal settings up to 132x300 and can scroll lines all at the same rate or asynchronously and at a user-defined speed.